popeadam/Kometa/docs/config/libraries.md

     is used to store information about what media is added, removed, filtered, and missing from the Plex library compared to what is expected from the Collection, Metadata, Overlay or Playlist file.

-    If your Collection file creates a collection with `Movie 1`, `Movie 2` and `Movie 3` but your Plex library only has `Movie 1` and `Movie 3`, then the missing YAML file will be updated to inform the user that `Movie 2` was missing from the library.
+    If your Collection File creates a collection with `Movie 1`, `Movie 2` and `Movie 3` but your Plex library only has `Movie 1` and `Movie 3`, then the missing YAML file will be updated to inform the user that `Movie 2` was missing from the library.